 It's a long-standing wedding tradition that brides wear something old, something new, something borrowed and something blue on their wedding day for good luck.
 Most brides interpret that practice in a similar way—with a blue garter, some borrowed and old jewelry, and a new wedding dress.
 However, if you're looking to add some creativity to your special day, there are many other stylish ways to incorporate old customs in a new way.

-The history of this tradition: The full saying is "Something Olde, Something New, Something Borrowed, Something Blue, a Silver Sixpence in Her Shoe," and it first appeared in print in 1883.
+The full saying is "Something Olde, Something New, Something Borrowed, Something Blue, a Silver Sixpence in Her Shoe," and it first appeared in print in 1883.
 American brides often leave off the last part of the saying, gathering only the first four items.

 Ideas for Something Old